EvitaKnits/Cashflow-Companion/wireframes.md

 All Expenses:

-1. Cat Food: £20.00
+1.Cat Food: £20.00
-2. Plant: £2.00
+2.Plant: £2.00

 When you're ready to return home, type 'home' here and hit enter: [____]

-## Error Messaging
+## Error messaging

-### Incorrect input: numerical
+### Incorrect inputs

-Only numbers are accepted - this is not a number.
+- This is not a letter.

-### Incorrect input: not an option
-This is not an available option.
 Please check again.
+- Only numbers are accepted - this is not a number.
+- Your input must be 1-15 characters long.
+Please try again.
+- This is not an available option.
+Please check again.
+- Blank values not accepted.
+- Negative values are not accepted.
+Please enter a positive number.

+### Exception Handling

+- System busy.
+Please try again in one minute.
+- This budget name is already taken.
+- Sorry, something went wrong.
+Returning you home...